 - Salad dressing.
 Here is another wolf in sheep's clothing.
 For many people, salad dressing is the last thing they would associate with sugar.
 But read the labels.
 Some dressings contain seven grams of sugar in just two ounces of dressing.
 A good rule of thumb is to look at salad dressing as an opportunity to add healthy fats to your meal.
 Olive oil and red wine vinegar are highly recommended.

 - Breakfast cereal.
 Breakfast cereals are close to being “public enemy number one” in delivering hidden sugar.
 Here's why: most of us are well aware that so-called “kids cereals” are loaded with sugar.
 The problem here is that many of the cereals that are labeled “heart-friendly,” or packed with bran to promote regularity or many other health benefits, are also loaded with hidden sugar.
-Many bran, corn, and oat cereals have ten, twenty, or even more grams of sugar per cup.
+Many brans, corn, and oat cereals have ten, twenty, or even more grams of sugar per cup.
 The solution?
-Read labels, and look for fortified cereals that are full of fiber and complex carbs without the sugar.
+Read labels, and look for fortified cereals that are full of fiber and complex carbs without sugar.

 - Energy drinks and sports drinks.
 Another trap for the unsuspecting.
 Energy drinks are promoted to crank up your energy levels before work, or especially before a workout.
 Sports drinks, on the other hand, are encouraged to replenish your body with electrolytes after a grueling workout.
 The problem?
 Like everything else mentioned so far, they are not what they appear to be.
 Energy drinks are loaded with sugar, as much as 25 grams in a small can.
 Many sports drinks contain high fructose corn syrup, so enough about them.
-For the most part, proper nutrition, along with B-complex and Vitamin C supplements combined with water get the job done.
+For the most part, proper nutrition, a long with B-complex and Vitamin C supplements combined with water get the job done.